t-geindre/php-gpio/README.md

 tl;dr
 -----

-"I just want to blink a LED from a website interface."
+- "I just want to blink a LED from a website interface."

-Ok.
-Check [php-gpio-web](https://github.com/ronanguilloux/php-gpio-web) project inside your Raspberry Pi filesystem.
+- "OK: `git clone` the [php-gpio-web](https://github.com/ronanguilloux/php-gpio-web) project inside your Raspberry Pi filesystem.

-Remember to come back here when you're lost ;-)
+Remember to come back here when you're lost ;-)"

 OK, explain it to me please